 1. Rainwater capture from the roof for irrigation in a rain barrel;

-2. Composting to generate organic fertilizer in four, rolling bins where you can toss your food scraps and organics (no meat, bones, or dairy products, please);
+2. Composting to generate organic fertilizer in two large bins where you can toss your food scraps and organics (no meat, bones, or dairy products, please);

 3. Ten raised beds and several in-ground beds

 5. Perennial berries (serviceberry, raspberry, blackberry, blueberry, and strawberry) and asparagus; and